Jackie Flowers

-Jackie Flowers (born March 4, 1958) is a former professional American football wide receiver in the United States Football League for the Arizona Wranglers, Chicago Blitz, Pittsburgh Maulers and the Orlando Renegades.
-He also played in the National Football League for the Tampa Bay Buccaneers.
-He played college football at Florida State University.
+Jackie Flowers (born March 4, 1958) is an American former professional football player who was a wide receiver in the United States Football League (USFL) for the Arizona Wranglers, Chicago Blitz, Pittsburgh Maulers and Orlando Renegades.
+He also played in the National Football League (NFL) for the Tampa Bay Buccaneers.
+He played college football for the Florida State Seminoles.

-Early years
+Early life

 Flowers was a standout wide receiver at William M. Raines High School, graduating in 1976.
 He accepted a football scholarship from Florida State University where he was a four-year letterman.

 In 1978, he made 43 catches for 757 yards (led the team) and 7 touchdowns, earning honorable-mention All-American honors.

 In his senior year, he caught 37 passes for 622 yards (led the team), 7 touchdowns, a 2-point conversion reception and was named second-team All-American.
 Against Memphis State University, he had 9 receptions for 117 yards and one touchdown.

 He finished his college career as the school's fifth-leading receiver with 102 receptions for 1,730 yards (17-yards per catch) and 15 touchdowns.